Sunday, January 21, 2024

 "Home!"
 I begged as my mother engaged in a long conversation with another woman from the American military base.
 I pulled on her jacket sleeve.
 "Please home!"

 "I don't know where your father is," my mother sighed.
-"He should have met us here."
+"He was supposed to meet us here."

 "Home, please!"